 Kaus Borealis forms the Teapot in Sagittarius with the brighter Kaus Australis (Epsilon Sagittarii), Kaus Media (Delta Sagittarii), Nunki (Sigma Sagittarii) and Ascella (Zeta Sagittarii), and the fainter Alnasl (Gamma2 Sagittarii), Tau Sagittarii and Phi Sagittarii.
 Kaus Borealis marks the top of the lid of the celestial Teapot.

 Like many other bright stars in zodiac constellations, Kaus Borealis lies close to the ecliptic (the Sun’s apparent path across the sky).
 It is located only 2.1 degrees south of the ecliptic and can sometimes be occulted by the Moon.
-Occultations by planets are also possible, but extremely rare.
+Occultations by planets are also possible, but very rare.
 The last recorded occultation by a planet (Venus) occurred on November 19, 1984.
 Before that, the star was occulted by Mercury on December 5, 1865.

 The 17th century Egyptian astronomer Al Achsasi al Mouakket called Lambda Sagittarii Rai al Naaim, meaning “the keeper of the ostriches,” in his Calendarium.
 The name was translated into Latin as Pastor Struthionum.